 Monthly direct debit

-Under the variable scheme, Revenue will obtain permission to request the value of your actual monthly liability.
+Under the variable direct debit scheme, Revenue obtain permission to request the value of your actual monthly liability.

 You can apply to set up a variable direct debit for Employers’ Income Tax through Revenue Online Service (ROS).

 If you are currently on a fixed direct debit, you need to cancel this before setting up a new variable direct debit.
 This will ensure that Revenue only requests one payment from your bank.

 Once you have set up a variable direct debit, you are not obligated to make a separate payment via an alternative payment method, for example a ROS Debit Instruction.
 The variable direct debit amount to be deducted will be equal to the actual amount of your outstanding monthly liability.